yairgoldy/antigen_ct/Readme.txt

 The attached datasets were synthetically generated to mimic real data which is unavaialble due to privacy issues.

-The Data folder contains two .R files, each contains one table:
+The folder contains two .R files, each containing one table: